dwwatson1/coronavirus_pandemic_playbook/README.md

 ### Reason for Selecting Topic

-By creating a machine-learning model to predict the spread of respitory viral infection like COVID-19, we can develop a pandemic playbook to help policymakers and business leaders prepare for a future pandemic/epidemic and respond appropriately.
+By creating a machine-learning model to predict the spread of respiratory viral infection like COVID-19, we can develop a pandemic playbook to help policy makers and business leaders prepare for a future pandemic/epidemic and respond appropriately.

 ### Data Source
 [John Hopkins Coronavirus Data](https://coronavirus.jhu.edu/data/new-cases-50-states)